 Address: 1 Great America Parkway, Gurnee, IL 60031

 Known as the thrill capital of the world, Six Flags Great America is one of the best theme parks in the United States, boasting countless rides for adults and children alike.
-The park is also home to 15 death-defying roller coasters that are sure to make you scream in excitement.
+The park is also home to 15 death-defying roller coasters that will make you scream in excitement.

-The theme park is one of the best tourist attractions for families visiting Illinois with children in tote.
-There are always events at the park to entertain all members of the family, such as Thrill Fest during the Halloween season.
+The theme park is among the best tourist attractions for families visiting Illinois with children in tote.
+There are always events at the park to entertain all family members, such as Thrill Fest during Halloween.

 What sets Six Flags Great America apart from other amusement parks is its wide selection of roller coasters made for thrill seekers.
 From its Great Drop roller coaster to Goliath, you won’t find a better selection of roller coasters in the Midwest.